volhaleusha/Data-Science-Nano-Projects/README.md

 ### Machine learning

 #### Python

++ [Titanic: Detailed Feature Engineering, Encoding and Modeling](https://www.kaggle.com/volhaleusha/titanic-tutorial-encoding-feature-eng-81-8).
+In this project I am solving Titanic competition - dataset for beginners on Kaggle.
+The solution provided  achieved 81.8% on the public leaderboard.
+The main objective is not to simply solve the problem, but also to create tutorial on feature engineering, encoding, data cleaning stretegies and basic model tuning.

 + [Prediction of Flavanoid content in wine](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Machine%20Learning/Predict%20Alcohol%20Content).
 Built Linear Regression model to predict alcohol and flavanoid content in wine using pandas and numpy.
 Compared performance of this model to SkLearn model.